dishant2511/Temporal-Learning-in-LLMs/README.md

 # Temporal Learning in Large Language Models (LLM)

 This github repo contains files which were used during the experimental part of the research:

-`**Remember This Event That Year?
-Assessing Temporal Information and Reasoning in Large Language Models** Himanshu Beniwal, Kowsik Nandagopan D, Mayank Singh`
+**`Remember This Event That Year?
+Assessing Temporal Information and Reasoning in Large Language Models`**

+By Himanshu Beniwal, Kowsik Nandagopan D, Mayank Singh

 ## Project Overview